-An introduction to the theory, practice, and history of black and white photography, with emphasis on the basic camera processes, developing, printing, composition, and presentation.
+An introduction to the theory, practice, and history of photography, with emphasis on the basic camera and darkroom processes.
 (3 semester hours credit)

 ART 1433 DESIGN I

 To provide students with an understanding of the elements and principles of design to enable development of an informed, intuitive sense as well as a highly informed skills base/methodology involving black and white design problems which apply principles and elements of visual design.
 (3 semester hours credit)